MTstateIntroStats/IntroStatTextbook/docs/18-numerical-paired-means.md

 ### Variability of the statistic

 To analyze a paired data set,
-we simply analyze the differences using the same one sample $t$-distribution techniques we applied in
+we simply analyze the differences using the same one-sample $t$-distribution techniques we applied in
 Section \@ref(one-mean-math).